sass/sass/README.md

   `@use`s, which ensures that modules can't be used until they're fully initialized.

-* Otherwise, execute that file with the given configuration, and use the resulting module.
+* Otherwise, execute that file with the given configuration, and take the resulting module.

+* If the source file contained a `@use` directive with a `mixin` clause and a `@forward` directive with the same URI, and if that `@use` directive's mixin was not included during the execution of the source file, loading fails.

+* Otherwise, use the resulting module.

 > **Implementation note:**
 >